iu-parfunc/ecoop24-marmoset-artifact/README.md

 - is your implementation open-source?
 - how to recompile the software?

+The implementation of Marmoset is available in the open source.
+We will provide the link to the exact location after the AEC evaluation is done in order to stay anonymous.
+In the meantime, the source code is avilable in the Zenodo link provided.
+To re-compile the software, we have provided instructions to build Marmoset from source in this README.

 If you use benchmarks: are the benchmarks public and open-source?

+The benchmarks that we evaluated in the paper will be open sourced after AEC evaluation.
+In the meantime, the Zenodo link has the benchmarks available.

 Please list any reuse scenarios that you envision for your artifact, i.e., state how the artifact can be reused or repurposed beyond its role in the submitted paper.
 Example:

 * “The implementation can easily be modified to use a different algorithm than the one described in section 4.1 of our paper by implementing a corresponding module.
 We provide an interface specification in ...”

 ### Build Marmoset and PAPI outside Docker for generating Table 8